 The trustees review the reserve levels of the academy trust annually.
 This review encompasses the nature of income and expenditure stream, the need to match income with commitments and the nature of reserves.
-The trustees have determined that the appropriate level of free reserves should be equivalent to £30,000.
+The trustees have determined that the appropriate level of free reserves should be equivalent to £35,000.
 The reason for this is to provide sufficient funds to provide a cushion to deal with unexpected emergencies such as urgent maintenance or unexpected teaching and learning needs.
 The academy is committed to developing the outside area which may require additional funding depending on bid outcomes.
+The academy trust's current level of free reserves (total funds less the amount held in fixed assets restricted fund and pension fund) is £486,000.